esm7/obsidian-map-view/README.md

 **New:**

 -   Major performance improvements, especially when displaying hundreds of markers or more.
-Navigation operations that could take seconds (e.g. zooming out or jumping from a note when hundreds of markers are displayed) are now done in milliseconds.
+Map View now opens and interacts instantly even with thousands of markers and dozens of icon rules.
     -   **IMPORTANT:** this might break some very custom marker icon rules (especially ones that use properties that I didn't think to test).
     -   If you experience such breakage, please open an issue and use version 2.2.0 in the meantime.
+-   Major overhaul to the settings of "default action for map marker click".
+There are now fine-grained settings for fine-tuning what happens when clicking, Ctrl+clicking and middle-clicking markers (and other actions that open a note from the map), and tabs are supported as well as panes.
+-   Similarly to the above, new settings were added for all actions that open Map View, so different behaviors can be configured for a click, Ctrl+click and middle-click.

 **Fixes:**

 -   Parenthesis now work in queries (https://github.com/esm7/obsidian-map-view/issues/124).
 -   Commas now work in queries (https://github.com/esm7/obsidian-map-view/issues/125).
 -   Fixed weird pane selection logic for "Open in Map View" and "Show on Map View" caused by the Obsidian 1.1 UI changes (https://github.com/esm7/obsidian-map-view/issues/127).

 ### 2.2.0